- About us

 - Register with us

-ROYAL EVENTS 2014
+ROYAL EVENTS 2015

 Each year the Australian High Commission receives an allocation of invitations to Royal Events – Trooping the Colour, Royal Ascot Race Meeting and Royal Garden Parties.
 Only Australian citizens who are UK visitors/temporary residents, intending to return to Australia, are eligible to apply.

 Due to the limited number of invitations, you can only apply for one Royal Event.